eternapravin/emlo4-session-13-eternapravin/README.md

      ` docker build -t fastapi-classifier-k8s -f ./Dockerfile . --no-cache `

      ` eval $(minikube docker-env -u) `
+    - Deploy the configurations as per the yaml file as below:

+     `  kubectl apply -f . `

+    - Verification of running of pods, services and ingress can be done by the following command

+     `  kubectl get all `

-    - To modify the exposure settings of the classifier-service, Changes the service type to NodePort, which makes it accessible externally on a randomly assigned port between 30000-32767 on the Minikube node, Specifies the new port for the service inside the cluster but does not change the targetPort inside the pods.
+    - Once it is confirmed all the pods and services are running fine, modify the exposure settings of the classifier-service, Changes the service type to NodePort, which makes it accessible externally on a randomly assigned port between 30000-32767 on the Minikube node, Specifies the new port for the service inside the cluster but does not change the targetPort inside the pods.

     ` kubectl expose service classifier-service --type=NodePort --port=8000 `

+   -  Open the service through a default web browser

+     ` minikube service classifier-service `

+   - Open one more terminal and do the tunneling through

+      ` minikube tunnel `

    - To allow external clients (not just localhost) to access the forwarded port use the following command, Without this flag ` --address=0.0.0.0 ` ,the port forwarding only binds to 127.0.0.1 (localhost)

     ` kubectl port-forward service/classifier-service 8000:80 --address=0.0.0.0 `